allenai/natural-instructions/tasks/README.md

 `task582_naturalquestion_answer_generation` | You are given an open-domain question and return an answer based on factual information | Answer Generation
 `task615_moviesqa_answer_generation` | Given a question from an open movie database, generate an answer for that. | Answer Generation
 `task561_spl_translation_en_bg` | Language Translate of Dataset Card for ALT from English language to Bengali language while preserving named entities in the original language | Language Translation
+`task850_synthetic_longest_palindrome` | Given a string find the longest substring that is a palindrome. | Answer Generation `task851_synthetic_multiply_evens` | Given a list of lists of integers multiply the even numbers in every list | Answer Generation, Arthimetic
+`task852_synthetic_multiply_odds` | Given a list of lists of integers multiply the odd numbers in every list | Answer Generation, Arthimetic